Claude Renoir: Career

 He also participated in the making of The Mystery of Picasso (1956), the documentary on painter Pablo Picasso directed by Henri-Georges Clouzot.
 He was the cinematographer for The Crucible (1957) and lived in East Germany during filming.
 Renoir's career came to a close in the late 1970s, as he was rapidly losing his sight.
 In his final years he was largely blind.

+Personal life

-He married twice and had two children, a son and a daughter, actress Sophie Renoir.
-Claude Renoir died at age 79 in Troyes, 55 miles east of Paris, near the village of Essoyes, where he had a home.
+Renoir married twice and had two children, a son and a daughter, actress Sophie Renoir.
+He died at age 79 in Troyes, 55 miles east of Paris, near the village of Essoyes, where he had a home.